Phantom-works/Documentation/Project Setup Back-end.md

 This command will read the package.json file and download all the necessary dependencies listed under the dependencies and devDependencies sections.
 ## Step 3: Configure Environment Variables
 ***
-Create a .env file in the project's root directory and provide the required environment variables, following the following example
+Create a .env file in the project's root directory and provide the required environment variables, following the following example:

 ```.env
 TWITCH_CLIENT_ID=11111111111